Morris County NJ Parental Alienation Attorneys

 This idea of cognitive dissonance ties very heavily into family law when a child of divorced parents visits with one parent, but spends the entire time missing their other parent.
 Then they change homes, but instead of feeling happy, again feel like they miss their other parent, and would somehow be betraying them by enjoying themselves.
 While some children will adapt to this loyalty conflict by keeping themselves as far removed as possible, other children resolve this inner conflict by simply just picking a side.

 As you can see, the inner conflict that any divorce or family law dispute can cause in children is often cause enough for parental alienation.

 At Jacobs Berger, our attorneys have extensive experience helping parents to fairly and effectively resolve family law, divorce, child custody, and parental alienation disputes across New Jersey and Morris County towns.

 Our firm’s unique approach to family law centers around finding creative solutions to our clients’ needs in ways which protect the emotional and financial stability of the entire family.
 By focusing first on negotiation and mediation, we feel we can help our clients to build family life plans out of family law problems.

-To speak with a member of our legal team today in a comprehensive and confidential case assessment regarding your parental alienation or other family law matter, and to learn exactly how our dedicated and knowledgeable attorneys can help you, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with a member of our legal team today in a strategic planning session regarding your parental alienation or other family law matter, and to learn exactly how our dedicated and knowledgeable attorneys can help you, please contact us online, or through our Morristown, NJ office at (973) 710-4366.